chef-cft/dca_workshop/README.md

 * https://github.com/dev-sec/chef-windows-hardening

-3. Test your environment, test your nodes, test your assumptions
+5. Test the entire scenario on one of your testing nodes

 ## Appendix I - Optional configuration management and drift use case
 links to cookbooks